singnet/dev-portal/docs/products/DecentralizedAIPlatform/CoreConcepts/MarketplaceEcosystem/service/index.md

 image depicting / related to the service , service type, description, the endpoint and how to make a request.

 Please note that
-- Singularity platform works on gRPC.
+- SingularityNET platform works on gRPC.
 Whenever you need to call you need a protofile.
 - File management system such as IPFS stores the location of the hash and points to the associated protofile The IPFS can include a file and the same file returns same hash.